Rolisteam/DiceParser/HelpMe.md

 ## Functions

 DiceParser provides function to deal with instructions.
 Some functions will come soon (e.g: max, min).
-It will allows to manage several commands at once.
+It will allow to manage several commands at once.

 ### Repeat